hanah-santana/hanahsantana6/README.md

 ### Hello, welcome!
-I'm a beginner, learning a lot and seeking to acquire experience.
+I'm learning a lot and seeking to acquire experience.

 <!--
 **hanahsantana6/hanahsantana6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.